NanoComp/meep/doc/docs/Python_Tutorials/Adjoint_Solver.md

 6. The subpixel-smoothing feature of the [`MaterialGrid`](../Python_User_Interface.md#materialgrid) is necessary whenever the $\beta$ parameter of the projection function is large (> ~50) and thus the design is binary (or nearly so).
-Without subpixel smoothing, the computation of the adjoint gradients would break down which in turn would spoil the optimization.
+Without subpixel smoothing, then the gradients are nearly zero except for $u \approx \eta \pm 1/\beta$ where the derivatives and second derivatives blow up, causing optimization algorithms to break down.
 When subpixel smoothing is enabled (`do_averaging=True`), the weights are projected *internally* using the `beta` parameter.
 For this reason, any preprocessing (i.e., mapping) of the weights outside of the `MaterialGrid`